dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 ## Alternative hexagonal grid

-The previous plot is based on the centroids of each cell of the raster, that is, by definition, a rectangular grid.
-I would like also to experiment with hexagonal grids (i.e. a grid of hexagons) since I have the feeling that they look more "natural" than the rectangular ones, which present a regularity hardly seen in
+The previous plot is based on the centroids of each cell of the raster, which is, by definition, a rectangular grid.
+I would also like to experiment with hexagonal grids (i.e. a grid of hexagons) since I have the feeling that they look more "natural" than the rectangular ones, which present a regularity hardly seen in